As consumers, we think we know why we buy.

 While both of these deals are fundamentally the same, consumers will get a lovely hit of dopamine when they see the word “Free”, and that will be reinforced when they take advantage of that offer.

-Typical example in marketing: Subway
+A typical example in marketing: Subway

 While a lot of brands are moving away from such deals – as customers start to see through the gimmick – brands like Subway still roll out “Buy one, get one free” deals for events like World Sandwich Day to get customers through the doors.

-Behavioural economics principle #2: Social proof
+Behavioural Economics Principle #2: Social proof

 Social proof is one of the most powerful tools in behavioural economics, particularly in online marketing.
 It is the tendency to be swayed by other people’s choices, especially in ambiguous circumstances.